robertncl/Learning-resource/README.md

-# Collection of learning resource
+# Collection of learning resource :memo:

-With the following subjects
+With the following subjects :white_check_mark:

 * Devops
 * AI